KineticPreProcessor/KPP/docs/source/getting_started/02_running_kpp_sample_mech.rst

    #HESSIAN    ON
    #STOICMAT   ON

 The target language Fortran90 (i.e. the language of the code generated by KPP) is selected with the command:

 .. code-block:: console

    #LANGUAGE Fortran90

-Here, we have chosen Fortran90.
-See `Target language selection
-<target-language-selection_>`_ for other options.
+See the section entitled :ref:`language` for other options.

-The data type of the generated model can be switched between single/double precision with the command .
-The command selects a specific numerical integration routine (from the templates provided by KPP or implemented by the user) and the command selects a specific main program.
-The command selects a specific kinetic mechanism.
+The data type of the generated model can be switched between single/double precision with the command :ref:`double`.
+The :ref:`integrator-and-intfile` commands select a specific numerical integration routine (from the templates provided by KPP or implemented by the user) and the :ref:`driver` command selects a specific main program.
+The :ref:`model-cmd` command selects a specific kinetic mechanism.
 In our example the model definition file includes the species and the equation files,

 .. code-block:: console